 Recently, Zacks.com users have been paying close attention to Royal Caribbean (RCL).
 This makes it worthwhile to examine what the stock has in store.

-Investors with an interest in Leisure and Recreation Services stocks have likely encountered both Royal Caribbean (RCL) and Airbnb, Inc. (ABNB).
-But which of these two stocks offers value investors a better bang for their buck right now?
+Investors looking for stocks in the Leisure and Recreation Services sector might want to consider either Royal Caribbean (RCL) or Airbnb, Inc. (ABNB).
+But which of these two stocks is more attractive to value investors?